jessicalynn03/alphabet_guessing_game/README.md

 - Player will click on the "start" button to begin the game.
 - Once the "start" button is clicked, the timer will start.
 - A message will appear on the screen that the computer is thinking of a letter from A-Z.
-- Player will be asked to guess the letter.
 - Player can reset the game by clicking on the "reset" button.